 Is there anything more precious than the smiles of our children?
 From that first gummy smile, it’s something all parents love to see.
-As parents, guardians and carers, we play an important role in keeping those smiles sparkling and healthy by teaching children healthy habits around their oral health.
+As parents, guardians and carers, we play an important role in keeping those smiles sparkling and healthy by teaching children healthy habits like using the new at-home teeth whitening kits for their oral health .

 The most recent survey into tooth decay in Australian children, from 2005, found that almost half (49%) of five to six-year-old’s had baby teeth which were decayed, missing or had fillings; a similar number (45%) of 12-year-old’s had adult teeth which were decayed, missing or had fillings.1 While we don’t know whether these numbers have changed in the years between the survey and now, it’s clear that tooth health is an important concern for Australian parents.

 Why healthy teeth, mouth and gums are important